avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ![](/uploads/screenshot-from-2021-02-23-18-38-08-copy.png)

 When you're comparing against boolean variables, It's better that we the target as a binary matrix rather than the whole grayscale range.

 In this attempt, I simply rounded these grayscale values to 0s and 1s.
 This was a mistake as it washed away a lot of details.

 ![](/uploads/screenshot-from-2021-02-23-18-39-11.png)

 We could just not round at all and compare against the grayscale version, but there is a better way.

 ## Garden of Eden States

 Not every random matrix of 0s and 1s are a valid Game of Life state.
-States that can never be an nth generation (n>0) of any cellular automata are called Garden of Edens.
+States that can never be an nth generation (n>0) of any Cellular Automata are called Garden of Edens.
 It is almost impossible that our monochrome-rounded Mona Lisa is a valid Game of Life generation.
 We can only hope to have a solution that's approximately close to the target.

 This is a portion of the 4th generation of the state we just prepared.

 ![](/uploads/screenshot-from-2021-02-23-19-08-47.png)

 Judging by the texture, the way life patterns evolve and from just experimenting with images, I found that comparing against a  1-bit dithered version the target should improve the quality of results.

 ![](/uploads/screenshot-from-2021-02-23-19-04-26.png)